 1. You can add your own topics and related blog posts after the first save and proof the initial post.

 2. Click on edit beside the blog post title as instructed above.

 3. You will see options in the lower portion for adding your own topics and related blog posts.

-The FAQs below will be helpful when using topics:
+These FAQs will be helpful when using topics:

-This is a heads-up.
-Posting the same information on two sites will be considered Duplicate Content and you could be penalized by search engines.
+Posting the same information on two sites is considered Duplicate Content which the search engines may penalize you for.

 Google (and other search engines) like to see UN-duplicated content.

-If you are not keeping your previous blog platform after transferring the information, then delete it from your old blog.
+If you are not keeping your previous blog platform after transferring the information, be sure to delete it from your old blog.